Currently Enrolling

 Principal Investigator: Mousumi Bose

 This was a research study investigating nutritional assessment (as reported by parents and family caregivers) in patients with Zellweger spectrum disorder (ZSD) and related peroxisomal disorders.
-This study was conducted by Dr. Mousumi Bose, Assistant Professor in the Department of Nutrition and Food Studies at Montclair State University.
-This study was conducted over a 3-month period.
-Parents and family caregivers of children with ZSD or related peroxisomal disorders interested in participating were asked to participate in a survey asked about demographic information (such as age, gender, etc.) and how their child was fed.
+This study was conducted over a 3-month period by Dr. Mousumi Bose, Associate Professor in the Department of Nutrition and Food Studies at Montclair State University.
+Parents and family caregivers of children with ZSD or related peroxisomal disorders interested in participating were asked to participate in a survey that collected demographic information (such as age, gender, etc.) and how their child was fed.

 Bose, M; von Thun, NL; Kerrihard, AL; Lopez, ML; Donlon, CI; Smolen, AK; Fontes, NP.
 Comparison of Caregiver-Reported Dietary Intake Methods in Zellweger Spectrum Disorder.
 Nutrients.
 2025; 17(6):989. https://doi.org/10.3390/nu17060989